 Your eyes and our powerful brains do a remarkable job of viewing a scene and seeing both dark shadow and bright highlight areas with great detail.
-Digital cameras are built with advanced technology, but still aren't as good at capturing that same range of brightnesses.
+Digital cameras are built with advanced technology, but still aren't as good at "seeing" that same range of brightnesses.
 You need to simulate the lesser abilities of digital photography to overcome your remarkably adaptive eyesight.

-A quick way to preview how a photograph will look is to squint your eyes as you look at your subject.
+A quick way to preview how a photograph will actually look is to squint your eyes as you look at your subject.
 It sounds a bit unusual, but stay with me here for a second because with a little practice it will work well for you.

 Squinting will give you a quick view of the brightness levels of all of the objects in your photo.
 Generally, bright things are more emphasized than darker things in our scene.
 Our brains work in such a way that the bright areas are noticed first and are more dominant.